 Symbols included in illustrations refer to measurements or procedures.
 Before diagnosing a problem, familiarize yourself with each symbol.
-Refer to "Connector Symbols" in GI Section and "KEY TO SYMBOLS SIGNIFYING MEASUREMENTS OR PROCEDURES" below.
+Refer to GI-13, "CONNECTOR SYMBOLS" and GI-11, "KEY TO SYMBOLS SIGNIFYING MEASUREMENTS OR PROCEDURES".

 4. Action items

 Next action for each test group is indicated based on result of each question.
 Test group number is shown in the left upper portion of each test group.